Specialist finance options for planning permission difficulties

 “With all of this addressed, we could then focus on the exit strategy.
 Our own BTL mortgages could be utilised here if the investor was keen to rent out their new HMO.
 Or, alternatively, they could sell the asset on, or refinance with an external lender.”

 Often, complicated dilemmas in an investment strategy only need a simple solution to resolve.
 A borrower may just need time and/or breathing space to get their affairs in order, and find a way forward.
-At MFS, we have many ways in which we can deliver that breathing space.
+At Market Financial Solutions, we have many ways in which we can deliver that breathing space.

 Menu